 It certainly is possible, but most would argue that there are more people willing to spend $105 than are willing to spend $125 or even $150.
-This is why fewer people tend to participate in an auction as the price rises, and it also explains why good live auctioneers decrease the bid increment when bidding slows down.
+This is why fewer people tend to participate in an auction as the overall price rises, and may also explain why good live auctioneers tend to decrease the bid increment when bidding slows down.

 The following diagram illustrates how this would work, showing a typical demand curve and an example calculation of how various bid increments would result in differing numbers of bids and total revenue.

-What it means is that items with a lower bid increment (as a percentage of the starting bid) have more bids on them than similar items with higher bid increments.
+What it means to you is that items with a lower bid increment (as a percentage of the starting bid) have more bids on them than similar items with higher bid increments.

 While we can’t accurately predict the item’s total revenue using bid increment alone, we do know one thing: auction hosts tend to start with bid increments that are too high.